ReactKit/ReactKit/README.md

 ^{ println($0) } <~ self.textFieldSignal  // prints textField.text on change
 ```

-TODO: add more helpers for Foundation/AppKit/UIKit

-### Delegation

-TODO

 ### Complex example

 The example below is taken from